tasmiahr/ai-competitive-intelligence/README.md

 | Reddit + news scraping | No AI | $0 |
 | **Total** | | **~$0.15–0.20/month** |

-90% reduction in Claude API usage compared to a naive per-article summarization approach — achieved by clustering articles into themes first and summarizing at the theme level, then batching all themes into a single brief generation call.
+Cost was a major factor during technical design considerations.
+90% reduction in Claude API usage compared to a naive per-article summarization approach, achieved by clustering articles into themes first and summarizing at the theme level, then batching all themes into a single brief generation call.

 ---